‘We want to be educated, not indoctrinated,’ say Trump voters wary of covid shots

 Luntz said that he was despondent that politics and public health had become so intermingled in the response to the pandemic.

-“It makes me really mad at both administrations because people are going to die,” the longtime pollster said, blaming Trump for downplaying the risk of the virus — and Biden for downplaying the Trump administration’s work on developing a vaccine.
+“It makes me really mad at both administrations because people are going to die,” the longtime pollster said, blaming Trump for downplaying the risk of the virus — and President Biden for downplaying the Trump administration’s work on developing a vaccine.

 “You credit Trump for the effort he put in.
 And then move on,” Luntz added.
 “What harm can be done by saying something nice?
 Even though we all know Trump wouldn’t do it himself.”